endzru/ing-praksa-contact-menagment/README.md

 **when the program runs you can access `http://localhost:8080/contact-manager/swagger-ui.html` for the documented API.**
 * there you can see all the enpoints.

+##Run with docker
+* If running with docker, docker is the only thing you need installed Enter the root folder of the project, in the cmd type `docker-compose build` and `docker-compose up`, this will build the images and run them.